-2020 has been unbelievable on so many levels.
+What 2020 brought with it was unbelievable on so many levels.
 None of us could have predicted the unprecedented events brought on by COVID-19 and all that has happened since.
 Whilst our personal experiences of this time have been unique to each of us, there’s been no opt out clause to living through these strange and frightening times.
 We’ve all been impacted.

-Throughout the year, I have been captivated by a persistent question:
+Throughout 2020 and beyond, I have been captivated by a persistent question:

 What if there are unexpected & hopeful possibilities to be found amidst the mess for those with the courage to search?